 Geistown homicide defendant makes court appearance

 Sep.
-2—EBENSBURG — The defendant in a Geistown Borough homicide case appeared in court via video conference for a hearing on Thursday.
+3—EBENSBURG, Pa. — The defendant in a Geistown Borough homicide case appeared in court via video conference for a hearing on Thursday.

 Joshua Michael Gorgone, 26, faces charges of criminal homicide, aggravated assault, robbery, theft, tampering with evidence, possession of a controlled substance and abuse of a corpse in the April 5 killing of 54-year-old Denise Williams inside his Old Scalp Avenue apartment.
 Police say she went there to purchase a miniature refrigerator from him.